 Although CBD may be as ancient as acupuncture itself, its acceptance and clinical use is relatively recent.
 There is reason for great optimism in the potential of achieving even better and faster patient outcomes through utilizing these two natural therapies in concert.

 “I walked into CT Family Acupuncture with 6 out of 10 pain.
 Having struggled with rib pain for almost 5 years, acupuncture was the only thing I had not tried.
 I avoided it because I felt it was expensive and was not covered by my insurance.
 But walking into my appointment, I was full of hope that it would help.
 Madeline Del Sol, licensed acupuncturist, was very kind, full of empathy and genuinely wanted to help.

 After my second treatment of electroacupuncture, I noticed my pain was gone!
 I felt so free.
 I could work all day without having the nagging pain in my ribs always there in the background.
 I had more energy because pain wasn’t taking all my energy and I finally could sleep at night.
 It has been worth every penny and I wish I had tried it sooner.”

 ~ Amy G., Coventry Lake

-Matt Maneggia is a licensed acupuncturist and the founder of Connecticut Family Acupuncture with offices in Coventry, Glastonbury and West Hartford.
+Matt Maneggia is a licensed acupuncturist and the founder of Connecticut Family Acupuncture with offices in Coventry, Glastonbury.
 As a board member of the CT Society of Acupuncturists, Matt advocates for increased access to acupuncture through insurance coverage and integration of acupuncture into the mainstream healthcare system.
 He can be contacted through his website at: www.CTfamilyacupuncture.com or via the main office at: 860-503-3676.